 Chemotherapy

-covers it if you’re a hospital outpatient or a patient in a doctor’s office or freestanding clinic.
+Medicare covers chemotherapy if you have cancer.
+Medicare Part A (Hospital Insurance) covers it if you're a hospital inpatient.
+Medicare Part B (Medical Insurance) covers it if you’re a hospital outpatient or get services in a doctor’s office or freestanding clinic.

 Your costs in Original Medicare